-The Agency completed its reorganisation in January 2004, in time to begin work under the EEA strategy 2004-2008.
+The Agency will complete its reorganisation by January 2004, in time to begin work under the EEA strategy 2004-2008.
 The new structure aims to better reflect the changing needs of its main clients and provide a more transparent level of access to data, information and individual experts.
 Groups have been established to bring together individuals to work on more integrated activities around sectoral analysis, policy analysis, development of new information systems including spatial information, scenarios and assessments across key areas such as water and biodiversity, chemicals, waste, air quality, climate change and environment and health.